Pranav-Balakumar/cybersec/working/3-certs.md

     -rw-r--r-- 1 cybersecurity cybersecurity  191 Jun  7 12:36 csr.cnf
     cyber%

-There is a difference in SubjectName between cert.csr and certwithconf.csr.
+Question: There is a difference in SubjectName between cert.csr and certwithconf.csr.
 Identify it.

 ##	Self-sign certificate